stIncMale/stincmale.github.io/lyrics.markdown

 Except the Will which says to them: "Hold on!"

 If you can talk with crowds and keep your virtue,\\
-Or walk with Kings - nor lose the common touch,\\
+Or walk with Kings&mdash;nor lose the common touch,\\
 If neither foes nor loving friends can hurt you,\\
 If all men count with you, but none too much;\\
 If you can fill the unforgiving minute\\
 With sixty seconds' worth of distance run,\\
 Yours is the Earth and everything that's in it,\\
-And - which is more - you'll be a man, my son!
+And&mdash;which is more&mdash;you'll be a man, my son!

 <span class="insignificant">Rudyard Kipling</span>